nzxl-space/streamhelper/README.md

 MONGODB="<mongodb connection string>"
 ```

-Startup the bot:
+After setting environment variables you can start the bot with:
 ```
-node .
+$ node .
 ```